Brand development that increases sales velocity, guaranteed.

 Disruptive Innovation

 In contrast, disruptive innovation aims to create new markets or radically alter existing ones.
-These are most often developed by challenger brands who can take greater risks.
+These are most often developed by challenger brands that can take greater risks.
 Disruptive innovation involves:

 • Introducing groundbreaking technologies